TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 ### Mocking

 <span id='two-solutions'>There are two solutions to the 'tightly coupled code' problem.
-The first, and best option is to simply remove those dependencies from your code as we did above, but that is simply not always possible.
+The first, and best option is to remove those dependencies from your code as we did above, but that is not always possible.
 The second option is __mocking__ - writing "fake" versions of a function that always behaves _exactly_ how you want</span>.  <span id='mock-function-example'>For example, if you're testing a function that gets information from a DOM input, you really don't want to have to set up a webpage and dynamically insert something into the input just to run your tests.
 With a mock function, you could just create a fake version of the input-grabbing function that always returns a specific value and use THAT in your test</span>.

 ### Assignment